San Luis Acatlán

-San Luis Acatlán is a town in San Luis Acatlán Municipality located in the state of Guerrero, Mexico.
+San Luis Acatlán is the seat of the municipality of San Luis Acatlán, located in the Mexican state of Guerrero.
 It is located in the Costa Chica region of the state, about 158 km from Acapulco.
 Most often called simply "Acatlán", the name comes from the locality of Acatlán located in the modern state of Puebla.
-The name itself derives from Náhuatl, meaning "among the reeds".
+The name itself derives from Nahuatl, meaning "among the reeds".
 Indigenous shepherds from Puebla arrived to this place between two rivers in Guerrero around 1750.
 San Luis derives from the name it was given in 1522 when soldiers of Pedro de Alvarado arrived here on this saint's day (August 25).

-The town

 The town's population as of 2005 was 7,938.

 History

 The areas has been occupied by Mixtecs and Tlapanecos since the seventh century.
 Around 1457, the territory was conquered by the Aztec Empire, under the rule of Moctezuma Ilhuicamina.
 A number of stories exist about the town's beginnings but the most widely accepted has that the area was settled by the Tlapanecos, a group descended from a race called the Yopes.
 This group was in constant struggle with the Mexicas and other groups that caused them to move around in search of safer ground.
 In their wanderings, these people also founded towns such as Cintla, Tepetlapa, Ayutla de Álvarez, Suchitonala and Azoyú.